 Across an area that covers 17,000 square kilometers of mostly rural geography, together we are affecting change and creating opportunities to enhance the healthcare experience for frail older adults and their caregivers, while providing care tailored and focused on the unique needs of older adults.
 This progressive network is person-centered, approachable, empathetic, and collaborative.

-The specialized geriatrics programs and services of Seniors Care Network are intended to help older adults with complex health concerns that threaten their independence and function.
+The specialized geriatric programs and services of Seniors Care Network are intended to help older adults with complex health concerns, which threatens their independence and function.

 Did you know?